 Maintain your focus.

-It’s easy to say that customers are the heart of your business, but how well are you living it?
-Clearly define customer service standards for your company.
-Keep your clients informed and involved in their own customer journey.
-Give you agents the right tools and support to be able to provide superior service, and reward them when they do so.
-After all, your customers are the heart of your business, and staying focused on them is best practice of all.
+It’s easy to say that customers are the heart of your business.
+To truly be customer-centric, clearly define customer service standards for your company, and then ask everyone — from the CEO to the newly hired customer service agent — to stay focused on the customer.
+Keep the lines of communication open throughout the company and between employees and customers; inform your customers and involve them in their own customer journeys.
+Give your agents the tools and support they need in order to provide superior service, and reward them when they do.
+After all, your customers are the heart of your business, and staying focused on them is the best practice of all.